UK trade – an overview

 Tariffs

 The Government has proposed using 'dual tariffs' as a means of protecting animal welfare and environmental standards.
 Tariffs are effectively taxes that are placed on goods entering a market.
-The Government's proposal would involve charging higher import tariffs for products that don't meet UK standards, and a lower rate for those that do.
+The Government's proposal would involve charging higher import tariffs for products that don't meet UK standards and a lower rate for those that do.

 However, tariffs should be one of a host of mechanisms used to protect standards, not the only one.
-Not least because they are a starting point, rather than an end point, for any trade negotiations.
+Not least because they are a starting point, rather than an endpoint, for any trade negotiations.
 Once the principle has been accepted that low welfare, low quality food can be imported, even with a high tariff, there will be steady pressure to reduce the tariff over time.

-The solution to this situation would be legislation that prevents certain products being imported under the terms of any FTA – but the UK Government has resisted legal measures at every turn.
+The solution to this situation would be legislation that prevents certain products from being imported under the terms of any FTA – but the UK Government has resisted legal measures at every turn.

 Legislation

-The Agriculture Bill...
+The Agriculture Act...

-Will replace the EU's area-based farming subsidy scheme (the Common Agricultural Policy) with payments for farmers who deliver on issues such as animal welfare and the environment – a shift in priorities welcomed by Compassion.
+Replaces the EU's area-based farming subsidy scheme (the Common Agricultural Policy) with payments for farmers who deliver on issues such as animal welfare and the environment – a shift in priorities welcomed by Compassion.

-However, there is a major risk that the benefits of this new approach will be entirely undermined by future trade deals because, due to Government resistance, the same Bill does not require food imports to meet UK legal standards.
+However, there is a major risk that the benefits of this new approach will be entirely undermined by future trade deals because, due to Government resistance, the same Act does not require food imports to meet UK legal standards.

 But, whilst this is a step in the right direction, it does not offer the same safeguards as a legal prohibition of imports of products not raised to UK standards.
 Indeed, it suggests the Government can permit those imports and then merely submit a report to Parliament stating why it has chosen to do so.

-The Trade Bill...
+The Trade Act...

-There has, once more, been some progress in terms of scrutiny.
-In this case, the Government has placed the independent Trade and Agriculture Commission, which will review FTAs, on a statutory footing (to be reviewed every three years).
-However, whilst this is a welcome step, it appears that the membership of the Committee – particularly in the areas of animal welfare, food and the environment – will remain narrow and be composed predominantly of farming bodies.
+The Government has also placed the independent Trade and Agriculture Commission (TAC), which will review FTAs, on a statutory footing (to be reviewed every three years).
+But, whilst this is a welcome step, it appears that the membership of the Committee – particularly in the areas of animal welfare, food, and the environment – will remain narrow and be composed predominantly of farming bodies.

-In sum, despite pledging to protect UK animal welfare standards in trade deals, the Government has repeatedly refused to introduce legal protection for animals, farmers and consumers against lower standard imports, and resisted thorough, meaningful scrutiny of FTAs.
+In sum, despite pledging to protect UK animal welfare standards in trade deals, the Government has repeatedly refused to introduce legal protection for animals, farmers, and consumers against lower standard imports, and resisted thorough, meaningful scrutiny of FTAs.